The Connection Between Your Metabolism and Thyroid Hormone (+ How to Boost it)

 #4 Add Intermittent Fasting and Prolonged Fasting to your Routine

-While each of these 7 steps are important - this one might just be the MOST important of all.
+While each of these 7 steps is important - this one might just be the MOST important of all.

 And I would guess this is probably the one step you HAVEN'T tried.